Doron-L/PriceOfCall/README.md

 number is identified.
 Then they care if the number is flagged by some app as spam, etc. If the number is neither identified nor flagged, they care less what is the exact number.

-## Back to exploratory data analysis
+## Back to an exploratory data analysis

 In order to look for valuable objective that can be found from this data set, I left the time features and looked at other ones.
 I looked at the industry and campaign type, as they have the fewest number of categories.
 Thus, I chose the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
 Leaving more data, and less features.
 Thus, leaving the emphasize over time and making exploratory data analysis of the pick-up ratio over these two features.

 We can see that there is a significant difference in the pick-up ratio between the different industries, as well as between different campaign types.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_industry_png)
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_campaign_type_png)
-The ... black lines over each bar are the 1 sigma uncertainty... obtained by...
+The black lines over each bar are the 1 sigma uncertainty obtained by bootstrapping.

 ## The deliverable
 The relative pick-up ratio can be interpreted as the relative effort necessitated to get to some pick-up ratio.
 The two dependencies (on the industry and campaign type) can be combined and give the relative effort needed to be invested in each project depending on these two features.
 The company can use this price/effort scheme in two different ways.
 They can either reject high-effort project, or to have a more project-specific price scheme that takes into consideration the effort needed to be invested.
 In the following figure, I plotted the relative price/effort level needed for each project depending on the different industry and campaign type.
 Due to the sparse nature of the data, I linearly interpolated and smoothed the relative price values.